Oyster and contactless card refunds from TfL

 If you've an old Oyster card lying around that you no longer use, perhaps because you've switched to contactless, you could reclaim a share of £518 million sitting on unused cards.
 You can also get refunds for Tube delays, and reclaim up to a year's overcharges if you failed to touch out, whether you paid by Oyster, contactless, phone or watch.

 This guide focuses on travel in London via Transport for London.
 If you pay for travel using contactless or smartcard in another area or via another operator, see refund policies by train company in our Train delays guide.

 Are you owed a share of £518 million stuck on unused Oyster cards?

 You now have to pay a £7 fee for an Oyster card, and if you bought yours on or after 4 September 2022, it is non-refundable.
 Previously, you had to pay a £5 deposit, which was and still is refundable.
 This means the info below on reclaiming deposits only applies if you got your card BEFORE 4 September 2022, though if you got yours after you can still reclaim unused credit.

-The latest TfL figures show there are more than 64 million Oyster cards out there which haven't been used for a year.
-And there's a whopping £387 million sitting on them, made up of £197 million in deposits and £191 million in pay-as-you-go credit.
+The latest Transport for London (TfL) figures from December 2022 show there are more than 82 million Oyster cards out there that haven't been used for at least a year.
+And there's more than a whopping £518 million sitting on them, which was made up of over £258 million in initial deposits when getting the card and over £260 million in pay-as-you-go credit.

-Bear in mind your Oyster card will be stopped when you request a refund of the deposit, and you won't be able to use it again.)
-Here's how:
+Bear in mind that your card will be stopped when you request a refund of the deposit, and you won't be able to use it again.

 I lived in London for eight years, and built up a stack of pay-as-you-go Oyster cards – it always seemed handy to have another one spare.
 But when I moved out of London (and started using contactless whenever I visited), suddenly I was left with a pile of blue plastic.